 Your niche needs to be something that you are passionate about, have hundreds of content ideas about, and a topic that you could talk about all day.
 You need to enjoy writing and researching about your niche- otherwise your blog will start to feel like a chore!

 This is the most important part of starting a blog- without the right niche, your blog might not endure the test of time- especially if you don’t love what you are writing about!
+Burn out is a serious thing you want to avoid!

 Do I need to go self-hosted?